tioui/Eiffel_Game2/README.md

 Eiffel Game 2
 =============

-Please note: The Eiffel Game Library v2.0 is not entirely functionnal at the moment.
-The Howto below is not necessery accurate.

 A Game library for ISE Eiffel.

 This is a library for game development with the Eiffel Language.
 The library is compatible with the IDE EiffelStudio 7.3 and newer from ISE.